jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### Scanning your IaC in your pipeline(s) (DevSecOps / Shifting Left)

-It is also possible to use the same Sysdig CLI scanner we used to scan for container image vulnerabilities to also scan your IaC (by adding a --iac) to ensure that is secure before deploying it.
+It is also possible to use the same Sysdig CLI scanner we used to scan for container image vulnerabilities to also scan your Infrastructure as Code (by adding a --iac) to ensure that is secure before deploying it.

 In order to do so you can run the following command:
 ```